harshjayprakash/experimental-blok/README.md

 * **Path Finding**: Finding the shortest path between two points.
 * **Movable Panel**: Allow the user to move the panel by introducing a draggable area.
 * **Notify System**: Providing feedback for operations that failed, especially when the console is disabled.
 * **Custom Theming**: Allow user to theme the application to their liking.
 * **Help Guide**: Provide in-application guidance on how to use it.
 * **Save State**: Save and Import state from a file.
-* **Configuration File**: Provide a method to import settings from file on start up.
+* **Configuration File**: Provide a method to import settings from a file on startup.
 * **Generate Maze**: Allow entire maze generation.